Thanks to all who attended FreightWaves’ May monthly webinar, sponsored by Convoy. Below, we summarize the webinar and add insights from Convoy.

 5. In 2019, Focus is on Carrier, Not Shipper, of Choice

 In 2018, we heard many shippers asking how to become a Shipper of Choice and get favorable rates from carriers during record high rates.
 The market has turned a complete 180 — now, carriers need to focus on becoming desirable by shippers.
-Convoy has some tips to become a Carrier of Choice here.
+Interested in Carrier of Choice?
+Read our tips on how to become a carrier.

 One new development may be patience.
 We’re seeing that despite volumes on the decline, wait times are trending upwards.
 Shippers have competing priorities with helping carriers get out of their yard quickly.
 By having great service, carriers can build great relationships with shippers to get loaded and on the road.

 This graph shows the average number of hours a driver must wait before getting loaded at a facility using Convoy data.
 May averages have increased YoY, but we’ve heard its from lack of urgency from a lack of demand.

 Slowly but surely, diesel prices have been rising since early 2019.
 Spot rates have not followed the rise at all.
 This can increase costs for carriers while not increasing revenue.
 It puts pressure on carriers already struggling to get by with lower spot rates.
 Hopefully, the summer increase in spot pricing can close this gap and support carriers in these tough squeezes.

 Diesel Fuel (DOE.USA) has been slowly rising since February where DAT Spot Rates (DAT.VNU) have been flat.
 This can put pressure on carriers as their fuel cost rises, but revenue does not increase to offset fuel.